mzguntalan/reassembler/README.md

 ## Note to Self

-My attempt to learn Haskell and compilers by writing an optimizing compiler.
+My attempt to learn Haskell and compilers by writing an optimizing compiler.. maybe also a small language.